 Conclusion and evaluation

 The conclusion should summarise your main findings arrived at through the analysis of the date you have collected.
 This could take the form of a number of summary statements.
 It is important that you summarise what you have found out and how it has helped to further your understanding of the geographical problem, issue, theory or concept upon which it was based.
 It is also crucial that you now refer back to the original research question and hypothesis and make a judgement as to whether the hypothesis has been proved or disproved.
 If you have been testing a theory for example (such as the Bradshaw Model), it will be important to explain how and why your findings either support or contradict that theory.
 In the final section it is imperative to offer an overall evaluation of your geographical investigation.
 For example this might include offering ideas about how the effectiveness of the data collection and presentation methods you used could have been improved and also recognising the assumptions you made at various points which in hindsight have proved erroneous.
 Evaluation is about identifying problems and difficulties encountered in your research which could have distorted the results e.g. only carrying out a questionnaire on a mid-week afternoon when most people of employment age would have been at work or in education centres.
 Evaluation is also about reflecting on the validity of your results and conclusions.
 This is about discussing whether your findings and conclusions from research can be trusted as logical and true.
 Take time therefore to reflect on the limitations of your research and how these limitations may have resulted in a distorted or biased outcome and subsequent conclusions and decisions.
 Part of this will be about making suggestions regarding how your research could have been improved and what you would do differently again or extend if you had more time available.
-This might involve suggested improvements to methods and/or sampling but could also, for example, include ideas about how the validity of your result might be increased my carrying out a another investigation of a another river in a different drainage basin to ascertain whether results there support or refute the findings of the original study you have made of the River Lyn.
+This might involve suggested improvements to methods and/or sampling but could also, for example, include ideas about how the validity of your result might be increased my carrying out an investigation of a river in a different drainage basin to ascertain whether results there support or refute the findings of the original study you have made of the River Lyn.

 - Book a Visit